Better Perl: Using map and grep

 map and grep are examples of higher-order functions, since they take a function (in the form of a code block) as an argument.
 So congratulations, you just significantly leveled up your knowledge of Perl and computer science.
 If you’re interested in more such programming techniques, I recommend Mark Jason Dominus’ Higher Order Perl (2005), available for free online.

-2 thoughts on “Better Perl: Using map and grep
+2 responses to “Better Perl: Using map and grep”

 my @needs_docs = grep { !-e s{[.]pm}{.pod}r } @pm_files;